marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 algorithm is only run on the client side, the endpoints do not need to agree on the algorithm used, and the client is free to use a different algorithm.

-# Coordinated Path Probing
+# Coordinated Path Probing {#coordinated-probing}

-The client sends candidate pairs to the server using PUNCH_ME_NOW frames.
-The client SHOULD start path validation (see {{Section 8.2 of RFC9000}}) for the respective path immediately after sending the PUNCH_ME_NOW frame.

-The server SHOULD start path validation immediately upon receipt of a PUNCH_ME_NOW frame.
-This document introduces the concept of path validation on the server side, since {{!RFC9000}} assumes that any QUIC server is able to receive packets on a path without creating a NAT binding first.
-Path validation on the server works as described in {{Section 8.2.1 of RFC9000}}, with additional rate-limiting (see {{amplification-attack}}) to prevent amplification attacks.

-Path probing happens in rounds, allowing the peers to limit the bandwidth consumed by sending path validation packets.
-For every round, the client MUST NOT send more PUNCH_ME_NOW frames than allowed by the server's transport parameter.
-A new round is started when a PUNCH_ME_NOW frame with a higher Round value is received.
-This immediately cancels all path probes in progress.

-To speed up NAT traversal, the client SHOULD send address pairs as soon as they become available.
-However, for small concurrency limits, it MAY delay sending address pairs in order to rank them first and only initiate path validation for the highest-priority candidate pairs.
+The client requests an independent path validation attempt for an address pair using PUNCH_REQUEST.
+It SHOULD start validation immediately after sending the request; the server SHOULD start immediately upon accepting it.
+Validation follows {{Section 8.2 of RFC9000}}, with additional rate limits ({{amplification-attack}}).
+Each endpoint MUST set its own timeout following
+{{Section 8.2.4 of RFC9000}}.

+The server MUST report rejection, failure, or success using PUNCH_DONE ({{punch-done-frame}}), stopping its probes for that attempt before sending it.
+All PUNCH_DONE frames for the same Attempt ID MUST carry the same Status.
+PUNCH_DONE does not change the client's validation result or either endpoint's obligation to answer PATH_CHALLENGE frames ({{Section 8.2.2 of RFC9000}}).

+The client MUST NOT exceed the advertised concurrency limit.
+Each Attempt ID counts once, from the first request transmission until local probing ends and the matching PUNCH_DONE is received.
+The server counts accepted attempts until it first sends PUNCH_DONE.
+A new request that would exceed the limit MUST be treated as a connection error of type PROTOCOL_VIOLATION.

+The client SHOULD request attempts as candidate pairs become available, but MAY delay requests to prioritize pairs when the concurrency limit is small.

 ## Interaction with active_connection_id_limit